eclipse-sumo/sumo/docs/web/docs/Simulation/Output/Lane-_or_Edge-based_Traffic_Measures.md

 ---
-title: Simulation/Output/Lane- or Edge-based Traffic Measures
+title: Lane- or Edge-based Traffic Measures
 ---

 Values within this output describe the situation within the network in